Abby Smith, MLW Intern, North Cardiff Partnership

 Barry Comprehensive School – Summer Mission Week 2017, Vale of Glamorgan Partnership

-I just wanted to say thank you for yesterday and to share with you all the good feedback I’ve had from staff and pupils.
+I just wanted to say thank you Missional Links Wales for bringing together the partnership in the Vale of Glamorgan and to share with you all the good feedback I’ve had from staff and pupils.
 It was really nice to see everyone again and to meet a few new faces.
 Everyone thoroughly enjoyed the team visit and was so enthusiastic about the lessons and presentations they delivered.

 Boys have been asking about them today and telling me what they learned yesterday – have also seen the lyrics to the songs they put together with Willie and watched a short video of one of the classes singing along with him – brilliant!
 The sports boys loved the opportunity they had to some extra PE with Kayla and Stephanie.
 They really enjoyed the different quizzes and learning about life in Texas.
 Please pass on my best wishes and thanks again to the team, we really appreciate what you did in school yesterday.

 I have known Rob Burns for many years and had heard about missions in Wales in my home church growing up.
 However it wasn’t until I was 20 that I answered the call that God placed on my heart to go to Wales as an intern.
 Originally coming as a Going Public intern with Vocate I began serving in churches and schools in Cardiff, Wales as well as, at the time, a brand new partnership in the Rhondda Valley.

 Serving alongside Welsh people to accomplish Welsh mission was inspiring and allowed me the opportunities to be challenged in ways that developed me as a person and deepened my faith.
 Following this first year I returned for a second year where I was able to take on a different role in supporting that internship; running teaching sessions, discipling, travelling across Wales to visit churches, preach, and continue to be trained and mentored while serving.